 Under the Regulatory Reform (Fire Safety) Order 2005, a responsible person must carry out a Fire Risk Assessment on the building as part of the compliance and identify all appropriate escape routes for use in an emergency.
 Under this legislation, once you have purchased an evacuation chair, there is a duty to instruct staff on how to use it safely.

 Have you made sure people can escape safely, even at night if necessary?

 In order to meet legal requirements and regulations, building owners, operators, or tenants must provide means of escape for everyone using their buildings.
 This means having the correct safety equipment in place, ensuring all emergency exits are clearly identified and emergency lighting is installed to aid escape in the dark or during a power failure.
 Evacuation chairs have emerged as one of the most effective and safest solutions for evacuating individuals, both for the user and the operator.

 Does all of your safety equipment work?

 There is no point in having safety equipment if it is not in full working order.
-All equipment should be properly maintained and regularly checked and serviced by approved contractors.
+All equipment, including evacuation chairs, should be properly maintained and regularly checked and serviced by approved contractors.
 Regular maintenance intervals should be recorded to comply with evacuation chair regulations outlined in RRO & BS9999 and PUWER standards.

 Will people know what to do and how to use the equipment?

-Ensure that all your members of staff are fully aware of the evacuation procedures and the designated people are fully trained on how to use the safety equipment.
+Ensure that all your members of staff are fully aware of the evacuation procedures and the designated people are fully trained on how to use evacuation chairs and other safety equipment.
 Refresher courses and practice sessions should be held on a regular basis.